ablanco1950/CarsColor/README.md

 =======================================================================================================================

+Before 21/08/2023 there was a more complicated procedure that was abandoned after reading the recent article https://medium.com/@shaw801796/your-first-object-detection-model-using-yolo-2e841547cc20

 OPERATION  BEFORE THE  21/08/2023

 It  used the best.pt model that serves to frame the cars in the photos (to see details of its creation with yolov8 see the project